jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 To find out how to your write your custom themes, provide custom icons - and about AdapTable styling generally - please read the [Adaptable Theming and Styling Guide](../../packages/adaptable/adaptable-theming-guide.md)

-## Github Example Project
+## Demo

-For a standalone working example app, see [React Demo](https://github.com/AdaptableTools/example-adaptable-react-aggrid)
+For a standalone working example app of the React Wrapper, see the [React Demo](https://github.com/AdaptableTools/example-adaptable-react-aggrid)

+To see AdapTable, more generally, in action visit our [Demo Site](https://demo.adaptableblotter.com) where you can see AdapTable running againt a number of different dummy data sets using various underlying DataGrids.

 ## Basic Example